python/devguide/parser.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As described previously in the :ref:`how PEG parsers work section
-<how-peg-parsers-work>`, PEG parsers doesn't have a defined concept of where
+<how-peg-parsers-work>`, PEG parsers don't have a defined concept of where
 errors happened in the grammar, because a rule failure doesn't imply a
 parsing failure like in context free grammars.
 This means that some heuristic
 has to be used to report generic errors unless something is explicitly declared